JudiniLabs/code-gpt-docs/docs/tutorial-basics/installation.md

 :::

 ### JetBrains Marketplace directly
-You can either click on this link to go directly to the CodeGPT's Jetbrains Marketplace page:
+You can either click on this link to go directly to the CodeGPT's JetBrains Marketplace page:
 - [Download from Marketplace](https://plugins.jetbrains.com/plugin/24372-codegpt-chat--ai-agents)

 ___